 *Caveat* - I am not a doctor (you should check with your own)!
 And this is not personal advice!

 I have a very good friend who has had two pneumothoraces - one in each lung (you should see the impressive scars!) - and he continues to travel extensively.
-One of them happened on a film shoot whilst in Ecuador and he ended up in the local hospital for some time before returning to the UK. about 6 years ago
+One of them happened on a film shoot whilst in Ecuador and he ended up in the local hospital for some time before returning to the UK. almost 7 years ago

 I'm no doctor either, but let me refer you to a couple of articles I found.